rheiland/Studio_rtd/docs/source/galaxy.rst

 * to reconnect a Studio session if it disconnects temporarily, simply refresh its web page
 * there is only one /output directory for simulation results
 * when you "Run" a simulation (in the Run tab), the current .xml model config file will be overwritten with any changes to model parameters, and all existing files in the /output directory will be deleted and new simulation results will be written to /output (but will not persist across multiple Studio sessions)
-* output results will be automatically saved only when one quits the tool ("Studio menu -> Quit")
+* output results (5 files) will be automatically saved only when one quits the tool ("Studio menu -> Quit")
 * to save results manually, use the "File -> put on History" menu item.

 .. image:: ./galaxy_imgs/galaxy_tools.png